themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 However one caveat of this method is that deciding which part of the text to mask is not trivial.
 You will have to use heuristics to decide the mask, otherwise the generated text will not retain the meaning of original sentence.

 ## 2. Back Translation
 In this approach, we leverage machine translation to paraphrase a text while retraining the meaning.
-The way it works is:
+It has been used by [Xie et al.](https://arxiv.org/abs/1904.12848) to augment unlabeled text and learn a semi-supervised model on IMDB dataset with only 20 labeled examples.
+The method outperformed the previous state-of-the-art model trained on 25,000 labeled example.

+The back translation process is as follows:

 - Take some sentence (e.g. in English) and translate to another Language e.g. French
 - Translate the french sentence back into English sentence